pip-services/pip-services-docs/content/en/net/tutorials/data_microservice/step1.md

 ```

-To install all necessary dependencies, run the following command from a terminal at the root of the project’s directory:
+To install all necessary dependencies, we must run the following command from a terminal at the root of the project’s directory:

 ```bash
 dotnet restore